denizozgun/About/README.md

 ###

-<p align="left">⦁ I'm a Information systems student, I've been working to develop myself in line with the career path I desire, focusing intensively on topics like Backend (Java Spring Boot) and iOS Development (Swift).</p>
+<p align="left">⦁ I'm a Information Systems student, I've been working to develop myself in line with the career path I desire, focusing intensively on topics like Backend (Java Spring Boot) and iOS Development (Swift).</p>

 ###